AFDGCF: Adaptive Feature De-correlation Graph Collaborative Filtering for Recommendations

 \subsection{Over-smoothing and Over-correlation}

 The proliferation of layers in GNNs gives rise to two significant challenges: over-smoothing and over-correlation.
 The former leads to highly similar node representations, making it difficult to distinguish between them, while the latter results in redundant information among feature representations.
 Both issues elevate the risk of over-fitting in GNN-based models and curtail their expressive capacity.
 Currently, in the field of GNNs, numerous studies have been dedicated to exploring how these two issues affect the performance of deeper GNNs in graph-related tasks~\cite{zhao2019pairnorm,liu2020towards,chen2020measuring,rusch2023survey,jin2022feature}.
 In the area of RS, various studies have also endeavored to mitigate the over-smoothing issue.
 One category of methodologies aims to streamline the process of message passing.
 For instance, LightGCN~\cite{he2020lightgcn} eliminated feature transformation and non-linear activation from GNNs, and GCCF~\cite{chen2020revisiting} incorporated a residual network structure while discarding non-linear activation.
 UltraGCN~\cite{mao2021ultragcn} skipped explicit message-passing through infinite layers.
-SVD-GCN~\cite{peng2022svd} substituted graph convolutions with truncated SVD.
+GCNII \cite{gcnii} preserved the non-linear activation in the residual network structure, and LMC \cite{lmc} scaled deep GCNII to large-scale graphs with provable convergence.
 The second set of approaches performs feature propagation within subdivided sub-graphs.
 For example, IMP-GCN~\cite{liu2021interest} employed graph convolutions within sub-graphs composed of similar-interest users and the items they interacted with.
 Similarly,~\citeauthor{xia2023graph} proposed a graph resizing technique that recursively divides a graph into sub-graphs.
-Furthermore, additional investigations~\cite{xia2022hypergraph,cai2023lightgcl,xia2023graph} endeavored to tackle the over-smoothing challenge in GNN-based CF using strategies including contrastive learning and knowledge distillation.
+Furthermore, additional investigations~\cite{xia2022hypergraph,cai2023lightgcl,xia2023graph} endeavored to tackle the over-smoothing challenge in GNN-based CF using strategies including contrastive learning~\cite{chen2022multi} and knowledge distillation~\cite{chen2023entity}.
 Besides the aforementioned efforts to alleviate over-smoothing, it is noticeable that over-smoothing may not invariably be detrimental to RS.
 This is because the smoothness of embeddings plays a pivotal role in the effectiveness of GNN-based CF models~\cite{he2020lightgcn,fan2022graph,wang2023collaboration}.